melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 To better understand how data from individual fishery sectors or scientific surveys affected assessment results, we excluded data sets from the likelihood, one fleet at a time (referred to here as a “drop-one” analysis).
 “Fleet” in this sense refers to either a fishing fleet or a survey “fleet.”
 To do this, we set “lambdas” (multipliers for each likelihood component) equal to zero.
 This is equivalent to removing the data from the model.
 When composition data were excluded, the selectivity parameters for that fleet were fixed at the base model estimates to standardize the size and age composition of harvested fish.
 When abundance indices were excluded, relevant catchability and ‘extraSE’ parameters associated with the index were not estimated.
 Composition data weights for the remaining fleets were kept consistent with the base model values.
 Results from all the ‘drop-one’ runs were compared to the base model using time series plots and tables containing likelihood components, parameter estimates and derived quantities.

-For the southern California model, the NWFSC hook-and-line (HKL) survey is divided across two fleets (8 and 12; see survey description in section \@ref(sec:nwfsc-hook-and-line-survey)).
+For the southern California model, the NWFSC hook-and-line (HKL) survey is divided across two fleets (8 and 12; see survey description in the Fishery-Independent Data sources section).
 For consistency with other ‘drop-one’ runs, fleets 8 and 12 were excluded at the same time to remove all data associated with the hook-and-line survey.
 Removal of the HKL survey fleet (index, length comps, and age comps) resulted in larger estimates of unfished spawning output (Figure \@ref(fig:drop-spawnbio)), and affected the trend in spawning biomass in recent years.
 Only removal of the REC_PC fleet had a noticeable effect on spawning output in the terminal year, but the difference was well within the estimated range of uncertainty from the base model.
 Relative spawning output (‘depletion’) estimates showed little change relative to the range of plausible outcomes predicted by the base model (Figure \@ref(fig:drop-bratio)).
 Removal of the REC_PC fleet reduced the magnitude of negative recruitment deviations estimated in the 1970s, as well as the strength of the 1999 year class (Figure \@ref(fig:drop-recdev)), but most general patterns in recruitment were consistent across the set of drop-one sensitivity tests.
 Changes in likelihoods, parameter estimates and derived quantities are recorded in Tables \@ref(tab:drop-one) and \@ref(tab:drop-one2).
 Comparison of likelihoods among drop-one scenarios should be treated with caution due to changes in the data sets that were fit in each model run.